MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05-LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create an index page for cities.
+1. Create an index page for cities
-2. Create a details page for a city.
+2. Create a details page for a city
-3. Create links between the index and detail pages.
+3. Create links between the index and detail pages

 ####	Task 1: Add a view to show a list of all the cities, as retrieved by the ShowCities action.